KenanHanke/rbloom/README.md

 ## Cryptographic security

-Python's built-in hash function isn't maximally collision-resistant, so if your program depends on the false positive rate being perfectly correct, you may want to supply your own hash function.
+Python's built-in hash function is designed to be fast, not maximally collision-resistant, so if your program depends on the false positive rate being perfectly correct, you may want to supply your own hash function.
 This is especially the case when working with very large filters (more than a few tens of millions of items) or when false positives are very costly and could be exploited by an adversary.
 Just make sure that your hash function returns an integer between -2^127 and 2^127 - 1.
 Feel free to use the following example in your own code:

 ```python
 from rbloom import Bloom